Gia90/Fickport/README.md

 Read the content of [**fickport.sh**](fickport.sh) to know more about the HTTP calls used to execute commands on the Speedport device.

 ## Fritz!
 Device
-**The information in the following paragraphs strictly depend on the specific Fritz! device model and firmware version in use.**
+> **The information in the following paragraphs strictly depend on the specific Fritz! device model and firmware version in use.**

-It's very likely that they you'll need to figure out other ways to get into your Fritz! device and be able to run custom code on it.
+It's very likely that they you'll need to figure out other ways to be able to run custom code on different **Fritz! device**, you'll probabily need also to modify/adapt the provided scripts depending on the (usally limited) available tools in the target system.

 ### Fritz Fickbox Image
 With **old enough Fritz!OS firmware versions**, it's possible to create a **"fake" firmware update image** and upload it to the Fritz device to run code on it.